-The project will deliver one fauna underpass through the Alkimos Parks and Recreation reserve and ecological linkage options are being explored through the Bush Forever site to ensure animal movements are not isolated as a result of the railway through these areas.
+The project will include a fauna underpass through the Alkimos Parks and Recreation reserve.
+Additional ecological linkage options are being explored through the Bush Forever site to ensure animal movements are not isolated.

 During construction, before clearing begins, a fauna trapping and relocation program will be undertaken.
 Relocation will be undertaken by a verified specialist.
 Fencing will be erected as soon as possible to prevent the movement of fauna into the works area.